This page provides information about the Distributed Rendering rollout available under the Perf. tab when the production render is V-Ray GPU.

 Use local host – Determines whether V-Ray should run on the local machine when DR is used.
 When enabled, V-Ray runs on the local machine as well as on all machines included in the distributed rendering.
 When disabled, V-Ray does not run on the local machine and instead it only uses the render servers.
 Use this option when the local machine is needed for other computational tasks.

-Render region warning/test resolution warning1 – When enabled, V-Ray displays a warning if the render region/test resolution options are enabled before sending a job to the network.
+Render region warning – When enabled, V-Ray displays a warning if the render region option is enabled before sending a job to the network.

 By default, the render slave machine will use all its graphic cards in CUDA DR rendering, if nothing was specified beforehand.